Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-Several considerations help frame the problem: \begin{itemize} \item The learned models implicitly form higher-order polynomials of the tensors.
-To ensure that these models are consistent with dimensional analysis, all tensors in Eq.~\ref{eq:required-closures} are normalized by the turbulent kinetic energy. \item All quantities shown are (generalized) Cartesian tensors, so their components must satisfy the implied transformation rules, namely Eq.~\ref{eq:ct-def} on the Cartesian basis or Eq.~\ref{eq:sph-def} on the spherical basis.
+Several considerations help frame the problem: \begin{enumerate} \item The learned models implicitly form higher-order polynomials of the tensors.
+To ensure that these models are consistent with dimensional analysis, all tensors in Eq.~\ref{eq:required-closures} are normalized by $q^2$. \item All quantities shown are (generalized) Cartesian tensors, so their components must satisfy the implied transformation rules, namely Eq.~\ref{eq:ct-def} on the Cartesian basis or Eq.~\ref{eq:sph-def} on the spherical basis.
 This is the core principle that motivates the use of ENNs. \item Any other structural constraints should also be respected.
-That is, the outputs should satisfy the index permutation symmetries listed in Tab.~\ref{tab:tensors}. \item Known physical constraints should be satisfied.
-The relevant constraints for this case are shown in Tab.~\ref{tab:constraints}. \item The functions in Eq.~\ref{eq:required-closures} are local in the sense that they relate quantities at a single position and time.
-In an inhomogeneous flow, one might consider a dependence on values in a neighborhood instead. \end{itemize}
+That is, the outputs should satisfy the index permutation symmetries listed in table~\ref{tab:tensors}. \item Known physical constraints should be satisfied.
+The relevant constraints for this case are shown in table~\ref{tab:constraints}. \item The functions in Eq.~\ref{eq:required-closures} are local in the sense that they relate quantities at a single position and time.
+In an inhomogeneous flow, one might consider a dependence on values in a neighborhood instead. \end{enumerate}

-The three middle considerations illustrate why each of the three properties discussed in Sect.~\ref{sec:constraints} is relevant to RANS modeling.
-Importantly, \textit{all of the constraints in Tabs.~\ref{tab:tensors} and \ref{tab:constraints} are enforced exactly by the network architecture} and so are obeyed regardless of training, in contrast to the soft constraint strategies mentioned in Sec.~\ref{sec:prior-constraints}.
+The considerations 2-4 illustrate why each of the three properties discussed in Sect.~\ref{sec:constraints} is relevant to RANS modeling.
+Importantly, all of the constraints in tables~\ref{tab:tensors} and \ref{tab:constraints} are enforced exactly by the network architecture and so are obeyed regardless of training, in contrast to the soft constraint strategies mentioned in Sec.~\ref{sec:prior-constraints}.